-The Australian Television and Media Group can provide a 4m wide indoor/outdoor cinema screen that can be used for an outdoor cinema setup, and made available for all public screenings.
-Also, once your venue is selected, we can liaise with them to answer any technical questions and provide the film in the appropriate file format.
+The Australian Television and Media Group can provide a 4m wide indoor/outdoor cinema screen that can be used for a cinema setup, and made available for screenings.

+Once your venue is selected, we can liaise with your chosen venue to answer any technical questions and provide the film in the appropriate file format.